Circadian T3 Method (CT3M or T3CM) for Adrenals–a great way to treat your low cortisol!

-- With the above in mind, it made sense that if adrenals are struggling, they clearly need T3 in that early morning 4-hour window in order to function better.
+- With the above in mind, it made sense that if adrenals are struggling, they can need T3 in that early morning 4-hour window in order to function better.
 How to do it?
-A T3 dose of 10 mcg…(or one grain NDT swallowed)…is usually started about 1 1/2 hours before one wakes up, and data taken right after waking up–pulse, BP and temps.
+A T3 dose of 10 mcg (or one grain NDT swallowed) is usually started about 1 1/2 hours before one wakes up, and data taken right after waking up–pulse, BP and temps.
 (Some sensitive individuals start on 5 mcg or half a grain NDT.)
 Then give the beginning dose a week see if it produces a positive response in any of the above, or symptoms such as waking up better.
 If not, patients raise that dose by 2.5 – 5 mcg T3 (or go to 1 1/2 grains NDT), while still at the same time, looking for that positive response.
 Many patients report 12.5 – 15 mcg T3 giving a positive response; it’s individual.
-Once a clear positive response is found, the same dose is moved earlier by 15 half an hour to the to 2-hour mark before waking.
+Once a clear positive response is found, the same dose is moved earlier by 30 minutes i.e. to the to 2-hour mark before waking.
 A half hour move gives a continued but more subtle improvement, says Paul.
-(Some patients feel that 15 minute movement earlier, rather than 30 minutes, is better!!)
+(Some patients feel that a 15 minute movement earlier, rather than 30 minutes, is better!!)
 Patients then hold up to a week to see if more is needed at that new time.
 Do not go too fast, as you need to give your adrenals TIME to respond, says Paul.
 The worse your adrenal fatigue has been, the slower you need to go.
 Some find the 2 hour time to be perfect; some are 2 1/2, etc. . **Note that T3-only may be your best bet for the early morning dosing if you have a bad RT3 problem.

-- If you are using Armour or any hard-tableted NDT, chew it up before swallowing, or simply swallow it.
+- If you are using NDT or any hard-tableted NDT, chew it up before swallowing, or simply swallow it.
 Do not do the early morning NDT sublingually!
 Also have an acid in your drink to promote better absorption, like lemon juice or small amount of Apple Cider Vinegar.
 Robinson feels that some will need to use T3-only for their circadian dose to stop the competition from the T4, or the buildup of RT3.
 Some patient experience has found a combo of T3 and NDT to work well.

 - How long to get a full response?
-Robinson has seen the adrenals “pick up virtually straight away”, but patient experiences show that several months can be needed.
+Robinson has seen the adrenals “pick up virtually straight away”, but many patient experiences show that several months can be needed.

 - Can you be on HC when you start the T3CM?
 How do I wean HC when I start?
-Yes, but patients found out that they needed to wean fairly quickly, after getting a good response, to counter the high cortisol they can end up having from the combination of your HC and the T3CM.
+Yes, but patients found out that they needed to wean HC fairly quickly, after getting a good response, to counter the high cortisol they can end up having from the combination of your HC and the T3CM.
 Symptoms of too much cortisol can include nausea, high heartrate or BP, high blood glucose, etc. Additionally, staying on HC when doing the T3CM can inhibit the work of the method–HC suppresses while the T3CM is the opposite.
-If on Florinef with HC when starting the T3CM, that is weaned first, 1/4 tablet at a time (plus wean SR potassium proportionately if you were on that), then patients start weaning HC when off Florinef.
-If high blood pressure shows up while weaning Florinef, some have started the HC wean before they are off Florinef as a result.
 HC is often weaned by taking the first dose later and later in the morning, while dropping 2.5 at a time.
 Patients then end up only three doses of HC, and weaning those.
 Blood pressure/heartrate/temps are watched carefully.
 For many, once their have weaned down to 10 mg daily total of HC, they are able to drop that totally.
-It’s been best for most to be off all HC in a month.
+Most are totally off HC in a month.
 Patients doing the T3CM give themselves at least two weeks off the HC to assess how they are doing and before making any changes.
 Many who were on HC, and now off, restart with 10 mg T3 (or one grain NDT) at the 1 1/2 hour mark.
 As far as Medrol, weaning needs to go VERY slow, say those who are working on it.

 - Supplements needed: 1) high potency B complex with 50 mg of B1-B6 in it twice a day (B1 key for mitochondria) 2) B12 500 ug or 100 ug (even if no detected B12 issue) 3) vitamin C 500 mg 4-6 times per day in divided doses – for adrenals 4) vitamin D 2500 IUs (even if no 25 hydroxy vitamin D bad result) 5) a good chelated multi mineral with all trace / macro minerals in it 6) chelated magnesium 400mg twice a day- enables the sodium potassium pump in the cells to work right.